aws-samples/serverless-video/README.md

 ### Benefits of Serverless Architecture

-ServerlessVideo's adoption of a serverless architecture brings several significant benefits:
+serverlessVideo's adoption of a serverless architecture brings several significant benefits:

 #### Cost Optimization

 Serverless computing follows a pay-as-you-go model, ensuring that costs are directly linked to usage.
-With ServerlessVideo, developers and administrators can focus on code functionality without the overhead of managing infrastructure, resulting in cost savings.
+With serverlessVideo, developers and administrators can focus on code functionality without the overhead of managing infrastructure, resulting in cost savings.

 #### Scalability and Performance

 Serverless architectures automatically scale resources based on demand.
-This elasticity ensures that ServerlessVideo can handle high traffic and sudden spikes in usage without manual intervention.
+This elasticity ensures that serverlessVideo can handle high traffic and sudden spikes in usage without manual intervention.

 #### Reduced Development Time